17 Creative Ways to Organize Your Thoughts

 When it comes to organizing your thoughts, you can’t go wrong taking a practical and step-by-step approach.

-The techniques that follow are great for those times when you need take stock of the thoughts in your mind.
+As such, the techniques that follow are great for those times when you need take stock of the thoughts in your mind.

-Assemble sticky notes on a wall.
+Assemble sticky notes on a wall

 For this exercise, you’ll need a stack or two of sticky notes, a writing implement, and a clean area of wall space.